Observation of spin-momentum locked surface states in amorphous Bi$_{2}$Se$_{3}$: Results

-Fig. 4(C) presents the spin polarization as a function of binding energy and $\phi$ after performing the background subtraction.
-From this spin polarized map, three ranges of binding energy exhibit distinct anti-symmetric spin polarization with respect to $\phi$.
-Between $E_F$ and \SI{-0.20}{eV} (region I) we observe a spin polarization that corresponds to the trivial spin-split states of Rashba form that are seen in our TB model.
-In the range \SI{-0.20}{eV} to \SI{-0.55}{eV} (region II) an opposite spin polarization is seen from the trivial spin-split states, this correponds to the upper part of the topological surface state.
-From \SI{-0.55}{eV} to \SI{-0.75}{eV} (region III) the spin polarization switches sign, according to the helical nature of the topological surface state.
-The spin polarization has a magnitude of $\pm$15$\%$ and flips sign between these ranges as a function of binding energy.
-Furthermore, the spin texture (i.e. the sign of the polarization) in the amorphous sample matches that of our tight-binding model in the presence of a surface potential as shown in Fig. 3(A).
-Based on the spin polarization observed in Fig. 4(C) we conclude the topological surface state forms a node around \SI{-0.55}{eV}, and the anti-symmetric spin-resolved spectrum around $\Gamma$ at $E_F$ is reminiscent of trivial states localized at the surface stemming from Rashba type spin-splitting in our system and similarly seen in crystalline Bi$_2$Se$_3$\cite{Jozwiak2016}.
-The most important details uncovered by photoemission are that ARPES reveals that these vertical surface states cross the bulk band gap and SARPES shows they are spin-polarized.
+In order to uncover the intrinsic spin texture (i.e. the sign of the polarization) within the SME background we follow a similar background subtraction to Ref.~\cite{Jozwiak2013}.
+Fig. 4(b) presents the spin polarization as a function of binding energy and $\phi$ after performing the background subtraction.
+From this spin-polarized map, three ranges of binding energy demonstrate distinct anti-symmetric spin polarizations with respect to $\phi$: $E_F$ to \SI{-0.20}{eV} (region I), \SI{-0.20}{eV} to \SI{-0.55}{eV} (region II), and \SI{-0.55}{eV} to \SI{-0.75}{eV} (region III).
+The spin polarization has a magnitude of $\pm$15$\%$ and changes sign between these ranges as a function of binding energy.
+By comparing Fig. 4(b) with the spin-integrated spectrum in Fig. 3(c) we see that region I corresponds to the conduction band, region III corresponds to the valence band, and region II corresponds to the in-gap states.
+The in-gap states of region II have opposite spin-polarization to both the conduction band and valence band, suggesting that these states are indeed separate features from region I and III and not a consequence of inelastic scattering from region I states or from local variations in composition.
+The measured spin-polarization matches the expected spin-polarization from our tight-binding model shown in Fig. 3(b) for the topological case with region I representing the spin texture of the trivial Rashba split bulk states near the Fermi level, region II representing the spin texture of the upper Dirac cone of the topological surface state in the bulk band-gap, and region III representing the spin texture of the lower Dirac cone within the bulk valence band.
+We conclude that the two-dimensional surface states form a node around \SI{-0.55}{eV}, and the anti-symmetric spin-resolved spectrum around $\Gamma$ at $E_F$ is associated with trivial states with a large component at the surface stemming from Rashba-type spin-splitting in our system, as seen also in crystalline Bi$_2$Se$_3$ \cite{Jozwiak2016}.